 So what about the guys at the center of last year’s Favre Controversy.
 The head-coach and GM who took all the crap from fans.
 Well General Manager Ted Thompson wasn’t too hard.
 I called up my good friend and comedian Steve Martin who jumped at the chance to play the deadpan football businessman.
 Steve thinks it will be the role that gets him his first Oscar nomination.
 It’s about time Steve!

 For Packers coach Mike McCarthy we may have to pull off a miracle.
 I really want Elvis Pressley, but I’m not completely certain he’s available.
-The verdict is still out, but if Bubba Ho-Tep is an accurate historical film then I should be able to find the King somewhere.
+The verdict is still out, but if

 What about other influential coaches from Favre’s past.
 Steve “Mooch” Mariucci was Favre’s mentor in Green Bay.
 Mooch is a dead-ringer for Kurt Russel if you ask me.